Philander C. Knox: U.S. Secretary of State

 In February 1909, President-elect William Howard Taft nominated Senator Knox to be Secretary of State.
 He was at first found to be constitutionally ineligible, because Congress had increased the salary for the post during his Senate term, thus violating the Ineligibility Clause.
 In particular, Knox had been elected to serve the term from March 4, 1905 to March 3, 1911.
 During debate on legislation approved on February 26, 1907, as well as debate beginning on March 4, 1908, he had consistently supported pay raises for the Cabinet, which were eventually instituted for the 1908 fiscal calendar.
 The discovery of the constitutional complication came as a surprise after President-elect Taft had announced his intention to nominate Knox.

 The Senate Judiciary Committee proposed the remedy of resetting the salary to its pre-service level, and the Senate passed it unanimously on February 11, 1909.
 Members of the U.S. House of Representatives mounted more opposition to the relief measure and defeated it once.
 After a special procedural rule was applied, the measure was passed by a 173–115 vote.
 On March 4, 1909, the salary of the Secretary of State position was reverted from $12,000 to $8,000, and Knox took office on March 6.
 Later known as the "Saxbe fix", such legislation has been passed in a number of similar circumstances.

 Knox served as Secretary of State in Taft's cabinet until March 5, 1913.
 As Secretary of State, he reorganized the Department on a divisional basis, extended the merit system to the Diplomatic Service up to the grade of chief of mission, pursued a policy of encouraging and protecting American investments abroad, declared the ratification of the Sixteenth Amendment, and accomplished the settlement of controversies related to activities in the Bering Sea and the North Atlantic fisheries.

 Under Taft the focus of foreign policy was the encouragement and protection of U.S. investments abroad called Dollar diplomacy.
 This was first applied in 1909, in a failed attempt to help China assume ownership of the Manchurian railways.
 Knox felt that not only was the goal of diplomacy to improve financial opportunities, but also to use private capital to further U.S. interests overseas.
+When the Zionist Literary Society sought endorsement from the Taft administration, Knox recommended against approval, noting in his assessment that "problems of Zionism involve certain matters primarily related to the interests of countries other than our own."
 In spite of successes, "dollar diplomacy" failed to counteract economic instability and the tide of revolution in places like Mexico, the Dominican Republic, Nicaragua, and China.